smithhug/SIT210-Project/README.md

 In order to ping a mobile device a service must be setup with IFTTT in order to read when "isopen" is published at 1 by the Argon device.
 The next function from there is to send a notification to the IFTTT app on receiving this response.

-It is impoerant to note that this program was built with the intention of working with the systems they were develiped on.
+It is important to note that this program was built with the intention of working with the systems they were developed on.
 If you intend on using a different thingspeak service you may want to replace the API queries on both the major files.